Minor in Humanities

 HUM 201, Intercultural Knowledge and Competence, 3 Units

-This course employs a team-taught, transdisciplinary approach to expanding students' intercultural knowledge and experience in three stages.
+This course employs an interdisciplinary approach to expanding students' intercultural knowledge and experience in three stages.
 First, through a study of core texts in the humanities, it studies a chronologically arranged variety of cultural perspectives on the meaning and value of the natural world.
 Second, it punctuates this study with affective experience in a new cultural setting (typically by visiting with a representative from local Native American or Armenian communities).
-Third, it requires students to reflect upon and analyze their own culturally structured environmental attitudes.
+Third, it requires students to reflect upon and analyze their own culturally structured attitudes toward the concept of nature.
 Meets the General Education Requirement: Intercultural Competence.

 HUM 202, Civic Knowledge and Engagement, 3 Units

-This course employs a team-taught, transdisciplinary approach to expanding students' understanding of and commitment to civic engagement in three stages.
-First, through a study of core texts in the humanities, it examines a chronologically arranged variety of perspectives on the ethical responsibility of humans to their natural environment.
-Second, it punctuates this study with affective experience in the pristine Ansel Adams Wilderness, an experience that provides a hands-on encounter with the magnificently fragile world God has charged us to nurture.
-Finally, this course requires students to reflect upon and analyze their own civic responsibilities toward the environment through a final research project.
+This course employs an interdisciplinary approach to expanding students' civic knowledge and their awareness of possibilities for civic engagement in two stages.
+First, through a study of core texts, it examines how human beings should live in relationship to their built and natural environments.
+Second, this course requires students to reflect upon and analyze their own civic responsibilities toward the built or natural environment through a final research project that analyzes how civic engagement has produced policy changes on a specific issue from the 1960s to the present.
 Meets the General Education Requirement: Civic Knowledge and Engagement.

 HUM 221, Core Texts in History, 3 Units